equinor/tagreader-python/README.md

 pip install --upgrade tagreader
 ```

+If you wish to use ODBC connections to the IMS servers, you will also need some drivers.
+Check the [manual](docs/manual.md).

 ## Documentation

 There is a [quickstart](docs/quickstart.ipynb) example file that should get you going.
 Also check out the [manual](docs/manual.md) for more information.